VPN FOR WHAT

 Secure Socket Tunneling Protocol (SSTP) was developed by Microsoft for Windows Vista as a replacement for earlier VPN protocols on Windows.
 It provides fast speeds and robust security.

-However, its compatibility is limited to Windows, which is why most commercial VPN providers do not include it in their offerings.
+However, its compatibility is limited to Windows, which is why most commercial VPN providers do not offer it.
+You can configure a VPN on Windows 10 with the SSTP VPN protocol.

 Pros